 Sidhu said, “I was personally blown away by the machine’s immaculate cut quality and variety of machine controls.
 The benefits of those two features could play in our company’s future was glaringly obvious to me.”

-Since installation of the OPTIPLEX FIBER III 8kW, EMD has experience immediate results.
+Since installation of the OPTIPLEX FIBER III 8kW, EMD has experienced immediate results.
 “It is evident that the machine’s ability and promise was no exaggeration.
-The benefits are increases in for major categories for a metal fabricator: cut-speed, cut quality, material cut range and sheet size,” said Sidhu.
+The benefits are increases in four major categories for a metal fabricator: cut-speed, cut quality, material cut range and sheet size,” said Sidhu.

 Sidhu stated, “The machine saves us money through its speed and quality.
 It saves us man-power through its customized options and controls.
 Most importantly, it speeds up our time-to-market.”